WuTheFWasThat/vimflowy/docs/dev_setup.md

     npm start

-After a short wait, you should see the app at `http://localhost:3000/`
+After a short wait, you should see the app at `http://localhost:3000/` When source code changes, assets should be automatically (incrementally) recompiled.

 To use a different port, you can do

     npm start -- --port 2002

-When source code changes, assets should be automatically (incrementally) recompiled.
+For a full set of options, see

+    npm start -- --help

 Note that you may make new documents simply by visiting `http://localhost:3000?doc=<documentname>#`

-You may notice that the development version is a bit slow.
+NOTE: You may notice that the development version is a bit slow.
 If you're looking to run vimflowy for personal usage (not development), you'll want to compile the assets in production mode:

-    npm start -- --build --prod

-For a full set of options, see

-    npm start -- --help
+    npm run build
+    npm run startprod

 Notably, you can run a SQLite backend, for persistence to your server.
 [See here for more info](docs/storage/SQLite.md).